joshhjacobson/coSIF/README.md

 ## Installation and setup

-Setup the `cosif` conda environment using the provided file `environment.yaml`:
+Setup the `cosif` conda environment using the provided file `environment.yaml` (this may take a few minutes):
 ```
 conda env create -f environment.yaml
 ```